progmaticltd/homebox/README.md

 ### System installation and features

-- Custom Debian installer generation with full disk encryption and fully automatic installation.
-- Unlock the system upon boot by entering the passphrase through SSH or with a Yubikey.
-- Install packages only from Debian stable (Bullseye).
+- Install packages only from Debian stable (Bookworm).
 - Automatic [letsencrypt](https://letsencrypt.org) certificates generation using DNS challenge.
-- Automatic security updates (optional).
+- Automatic security updates.
-- Centralised authentication with an LDAP users database, SSL certificate, password policies, PAM integration.
+- Centralised authentication with an LDAP users database and password policies.
-- AppArmor activated by default, with a profile for all daemons.
+- AppArmor activated, with a profile for all daemons.
-- Random passwords generated and saved using [pass](https://passwordstore.org) or plain text files.
+- Random passwords generated and saved using [pass](https://passwordstore.org).
 - Can be used at home, on a dedicated or virtual server hosted online.
 - Flexible IP address support: IPv4 only, IPv6 only, and IPv4+IPv4 or IPv4+IPv6.
-- Embedded DNS server, with CAA, DNSSEC and SSHFP (SSH fingerprint) support.
+- Embedded DNS server, with CAA, DNSSEC and SSH fingerprint (SSHFP records).
-- Grade A https sites, HSTS implemented by default.
-- Automatic configuration of OpenPGP Web Key Directory.
+- All the http sites ranked **A+**, with HSTS implemented out of the box.
 - Automatic firewall rules for inbound, outbound and forwarding traffic, using nftables.
 - Restricted outbound traffic to the minimum.
 - Automatic update of DNS servers and glue records on Gandi.
+- Automatic configuration of OpenPGP Web Key Directory.

 ### Emails